Luís Marques Mendes

-Luís Manuel Gonçalves Marques Mendes (born 5 September 1957) is a Portuguese lawyer and politician, and a former Leader of the Social Democratic Party.
+Luís Manuel Gonçalves Marques Mendes (born 5 September 1957) is a Portuguese lawyer and politician.
+He was the President of the Social Democratic Party from 2005 until 2007.
+He ran and lost the 2026 presidential election, being defeated after obtaining 11.3% of the votes.

-Background
+Biography

-He is a son of António Marques Mendes and wife Maria Isabel Gonçalves.
+Luís Marques Mendes is the son of António Marques Mendes and wife Maria Isabel Gonçalves.
+He studied Law in the Faculty of Law of the University of Coimbra.